-Capital Expenditures.
+Depreciation and Amortization.
+We include depreciation on equipment in contract costs.
+This is common practice in our industry, but can make comparability to other companies difficult.
 Over the last few years, we have spent a significant amount of capital on property, facilities and equipment, with the majority of such expenditures being used to purchase additional specialized equipment to enhance our fleet and to reduce our reliance on operating leases and short term equipment rentals.
 We believe the investment in specialized equipment will reduce our costs and improve our margins over the long-term, although there can be no assurance in this regard.
+We expect that, as a result of our ongoing capital expenditure program, depreciation expenses will increase in the future.